-- Students introduce a topic and develop the topic with relevant facts, definitions, concrete details, quotations, or other information. - Students provide a concluding statement or section that follows from the information or explanation presented. - Students organize ideas, concepts, and information using strategies such as definition, classification, comparison/contrast, and cause/ effect. - Students include formatting (such as headings), graphics (such as charts or tables), and multimedia when useful. - Students use appropriate transitions to clarify the relationships among ideas and concepts. - Students use precise language and subject-specific vocabulary. - Students establish and maintain a formal writing style.
+- Students introduce a topic and develop the topic with relevant facts, definitions, concrete details, quotations, or other information. - Students provide a concluding statement or section that follows from the information or explanation presented. - Students organize ideas, concepts, and information using strategies such as definition, classification, comparison/contrast, and cause/ effect. - Students use appropriate transitions to clarify the relationships among ideas and concepts. - Students use precise language and subject-specific vocabulary.